We might receive compensation from certain providers listed below. Find Out More

 The Set-up

-Now we are going to output the RTSP video stream from our camera right to the OBS software.
-And we start from creating the RTSP-link.
-For Hikvision, and actually that is applicable to all other manufacturers, there is an instruction on Manufacturer’s website.
+Now, we are going to output the RTSP video stream from our camera right to the OBS software.
+We start by creating the RTSP link.
+For Hikvision, and actually that is applicable to all other manufacturers, there is an instruction on the Manufacturer’s website.
 Here are the most common ones:

 • rtsp://192.168.2.128:554/cam/realmonitor?channel=1&subtype=0&unicast=true&proto=Onvif